Best Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers you can buy in 2022.

 Read the full review: JBL Flip 5

-The fact that we really like the JBL Charge 4 should come as no surprise to those who read our Charge 3 review.
-Not only is this one of sweetest-sounding Bluetooth speakers around at this end of the market, it serves up a whopping 20 hours of playback from a single charge.
-Impressive.
+The fact that we really like the JBL Charge 4 should come as no surprise to those who read our Charge 3 review – or the latest Charge 5 (above).
+Not only is this one of best-sounding Bluetooth speakers around at this end of the market, it serves up a whopping 20 hours of playback from a single charge and, thanks to the arrival of its newest sibling, you'll find this slightly older model discounted across several retailers.

 You get a nice array of features for the money, too.
 The IPX7 water resistance means the Charge 4 can handle being submerged in water to a depth of 1.5m.
 And unlike the Flip 5 (above), you can also use the Charge 4 to juice up your phone – or any other device that will charge over USB from a 5V supply.